5 SharePoint Alternatives and Competitors

 Our interface design tools make building professional UIs a breeze.
 With autogenerated forms and CRUD interfaces, component-level conditionality rules, custom CSS, front-end JavaScript, and a huge library of components, we can create bespoke app screens in minutes.

-Our platform is also ideal for security-first organizations, with optional self-hosting, free SSO, and much more.
+Our platform is also ideal for security-first organizations, with optional self-hosting, free SSO, visual RBAC, and much more.

 Use cases